 The company's revenue and earnings (over time) are depicted in the image below (click to see the exact numbers).

-It's probably worth noting we've seen significant insider buying in the last quarter, which we consider a positive.
-On the other hand, we think the revenue and earnings trends are much more meaningful measures of the business.
+We like that insiders have been buying shares in the last twelve months.
+Even so, future earnings will be far more important to whether current shareholders make money.
 So it makes a lot of sense to check out what analysts think Lloyds Banking Group will earn in the future (free profit forecasts).

 What About Dividends?